vule20/ApplePhotogrammetryCMD/README.md

 git clone https://github.com/vu-leduc/ApplePhotogrammetryCMD.git
 ```

+Since this project is dedicated only for MacOs, therefore there are some closed-source software built in XCode, which is not available on neither Windows nor Linux.
+Make sure you have XCode installed in your evironment.

 ## Usage
 First, download a sample from this link and unzip it [link](https://drive.google.com/file/d/17H61kSlPJXZfIqfKfs_AKyi9Ygdxe-jS/view?usp=share_link).
-After building the package, you should be able to see it in `../Products/usr/local/bin/HelloPhotogrammetry`
+After building the package, you should be able to see it in `../Products/usr/local/bin/HelloPhotogrammetry`.
+Then follow a sample script in `./scripts/script.sh` to play with your own demo.

 ## Overview